Tarleton State University

-Tarleton State University is a public research university with its main campus in Stephenville, Texas.
-It is a founding member of the Texas A&M University System and enrolled over 14,000 students in the fall of 2020.
+Tarleton State University is a public research university in Stephenville, Texas, United States.
+It is a founding member of the Texas A&M University System and enrolled over 15,000 students in the fall of 2022.
 It is classified among "R2: Doctoral Universities – High research activity".

 History

-John Tarleton Agricultural College was founded in 1899 with an endowment from settler John Tarleton.
-The college became a member of the Texas A&M University system in 1917.
-In 1949 it was renamed Tarleton State College then became a four-year degree-granting institution in 1959.
+John Tarleton College was founded in 1887 with an endowment from settler John Tarleton.
+In 1917, U.S. Senator and Stephenville resident Henry Clark co-authored and presented legislation establishing John Tarleton Agricultural College as a member of the Texas A&M University system, certifying the Junior College within the Educational System of Texas.
+In 1949, it was again renamed Tarleton State College then became a four-year degree-granting institution in 1959.
 Tarleton gained status as a university in 1973 adopting its current name, Tarleton State University.
 In 2003 it began offering doctoral programs.

 Academics

-The university offers 68 undergraduate, 28 masters, two associate degree programs, and two doctoral programs.
+The university offers 85 undergraduate, 38 masters, 2 associate degree programs, and 2 doctoral programs.

-Degrees are offered through seven colleges:
+Degrees are offered through eight colleges: